medlab/gadgetron-dataflow-monitor/readme.md

 1. fix the speed problem of realtime update
 2. fix the initial focus problem(can not receive key event unless user click on canvas)?
+3. add a sample to read data from testdata and show directly?
 # References

 1. https://matplotlib.org/stable/gallery/user_interfaces/embedding_in_qt_sgskip.html